 long-term progress and development for all participants.

-Service Learning: Helping to build a collaborative relationship between the University and the community, the Center for Social Justice fosters service-learning courses available to all OU students.
+Helping to build a collaborative relationship between the University and the community, the Women's and Gender Studies Program and the Center for Social Justice fosters service-learning courses available to all OU students.